kaizhu256/node-swagger-mongodb/README.md

     # run npm-test
     MODE_BUILD=npmTest shRunScreenCapture npm test || return $?

-    # do not continue if running legacy node
+    # if running legacy-node, then do not continue
     [ "$(node --version)" \< "v0.12" ] && return

     # if number of commits > 1024, then squash older commits